Delivering the Next Generation of Nickel Sulfide Projects

 Canada Nickel’s Crawford Project

-Canada Nickel’s flagship Crawford nickel-cobalt-sulfide project is located in Ontario’s Timmins mining camp, which is home to nearby mining infrastructure including the Kidd Metallurgical Site.
+Canada Nickel’s flagship Crawford nickel-sulfide project is located in Ontario’s Timmins mining camp, which is home to nearby mining infrastructure including the Kidd Metallurgical Site.
 The Timmins mining camp has a 100 year history of mining activity.

 Canada Nickel filed its maiden resource at the Crawford project in February 2020, including a measured and indicated resource of approximately 263 million tonnes at 0.31 percent nickel, 0.013 percent cobalt, and 0.038 g/t palladium and platinum.
 Existing exploration establishes the resource as one of the 12 largest nickel sulfide assets in the world.